-- Transfer immediately to a specialised unit. - Maintain respiratory and circulatory functions - Prior to starting treatment, a blood sample should be taken as soon as possible after overdose in order to measure the plasma concentration of Acetaminophen and tramadol and in order to perform hepatic tests. - Perform hepatic tests at the start (of overdose) and repeat every 24 hours.
-An increase in hepatic enzymes (ASAT, ALAT) is usually observed, which normalizes after one or two weeks. - Empty the stomach by causing the patient to vomit (when the patient is conscious) by irritation or gastric lavage. - Supportive measures such as maintaining the patency of the airway and maintaining cardiovascular function should be instituted; naloxone should be used to reverse respiratory depression; fits can be controlled with diazepam. - Tramadol is minimally eliminated from the serum by haemodialysis or haemofiltration.
-Therefore treatment of acute intoxication with Acetaminophen and Tramadol Hydrochloride Tablets with haemodialysis or haemofiltration alone is not suitable for detoxification.
+- Transfer immediately to a specialised unit. - Maintain respiratory and circulatory functions - Prior to starting treatment, a blood sample should be taken as soon as possible after overdose in order to measure the plasma concentration of paracetamol and tramadol and in order to perform hepatic tests. - Perform hepatic tests at the start (of overdose) and repeat every 24 hours.
+An increase in hepatic enzymes (ASAT, ALAT) is usually observed, which normalizes after one or two weeks. - Empty the stomach by causing the patient to vomit (when the patient is conscious) by irritation or gastric lavage.

+Supportive measures such as maintaining the patency of the airway and maintaining cardiovascular function should be instituted; naloxone should be used to reverse respiratory depression; fits can be controlled with diazepam.

+Tramadol is minimally eliminated from the serum by hemodialysis or hemofiltration.
+Therefore, treatment of acute intoxication with Tramadol Hydrochloride/Paracetamol with hemodialysis or hemofiltration alone is not suitable for detoxification.
-Immediate treatment is essential in the management of Acetaminophen overdose.
-Despite a lack of significant early symptoms, patients should be referred to hospital urgently for immediate medical attention and any adult or adolescent who had ingested around 7.5 g or more of Acetaminophen in the preceding 4 hours or any child who has ingested ≥150 mg/kg of Acetaminophen in the preceding 4 hours should undergo gastric lavage.
-Acetaminophen concentrations in blood should be measured later than 4 hours after overdose in order to be able to assess the risk of developing liver damage (via the Acetaminophen overdose nomogram).

-Administration of oral methionine or intravenous N-acetylcysteine (NAC) which may have a beneficial effect up to at least 48 hours after the overdose, may be required.
+Immediate treatment is essential in the management of paracetamol overdose.
+Despite a lack of significant early symptoms, patients should be referred to hospital urgently for immediate medical attention and any adult or adolescent who had ingested around 7.5g or more of paracetamol in the preceding 4 hours or any child who has ingested ≥150 mg/kg of paracetamol in the preceding 4 hours should undergo gastric lavage.
+Paracetamol concentrations in blood should be measured later than 4 hours after overdose in order to be able to assess the risk of developing liver damage (via the paracetamol overdose nomogram).
+Administration of oral methionine or intravenous N-acetylcysteine (NAC) which may have a beneficial effect up to at least 48 hours after the overdose may be required.
 Administration of intravenous NAC is most beneficial when initiated within 8 hours of overdose ingestion.
 However, NAC should still be given if the time to presentation is greater than 8 hours after overdose and continued for a full course of therapy.
 NAC treatment should be started immediately when massive overdose is suspected.
 General supportive measures must be available.

-Irrespective of the reported quantity of Acetaminophen ingested, the antidote for if possible, within 8 hours following the overdose.
+Irrespective of the reported quantity of paracetamol ingested, the antidote for paracetamol, NAC, should be administered orally or intravenously, as quickly as possible, if possible, within 8 hours following the overdose.